Hounslow-Connect/admin-v2/README.md

-# Hounslow Connect - Backend
+# Hounslow Connect - Admin

 This is a [Vue.js](https://vuejs.org/) SPA (Single Page App) using [Vue Router](https://router.vuejs.org) for the routing.
 Therefore, a good knowledge of both Vue.js and Vue Router is expected when working on this project.